turnkeylinux/tkldev-docker/README.md

 # tkl-dockerize

-This is a generic set of utilities to turn TurnKey Linux .iso images into Docker images.
+This is a generic script to turn TurnKey Linux .iso images into Docker images.

-## tkldev tmpfs mount

 For TKLDev to run properly, it needs to be running with a non-overlayfs mount at the .deck of whatever appliances you intend to build (or upper in the filesystem, e. g. at `/turnkey/fab/products` which allows you to persist products across TKLDev versions).